TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

-      A compact way to process all or part of the elements in a sequence and return a list with the results.  ``result = ['{:#04x}'.format(x) for x in range(256) if x % 2 == 0]`` generates a list of strings containing even hex numbers (0x..) in the range from 0 to 255.
+      A compact way to process all or part of the elements in a sequence and return a list with the results.  ``result = ['{:#04x}'.format(x) for x in range(256) if x % 2 == 0]`` generates a list of strings containing even hex numbers (0x..) in the range kutoka 0 to 255.
 The :keyword:`if` clause is optional.
 If omitted, all elements in ``range(256)`` are processed.